why-shiro/Gazebo-KSQL-Airport-Image-Detection/README.md

 # OpenCV YOLO Project

 ## An Object Detection Project using OpenCV and YOLO

-This project demonstrates how to build OpenCV from source with GStreamer support and use it for real-time object detection using the YOLO model (best.pt).
+This project demonstrates how to build OpenCV from source with GStreamer support, how to use it for real-time object detection using the YOLO model (`best.pt`), and how to transmit the video stream over a local area network (LAN) using sockets.

 ## Requirements
-- OpenCV
+- OpenCV with GStreamer support
 - YOLOv11 or another compatible YOLO model
-- GStreamer and necessary plugins
+- GStreamer and its necessary plugins
+- Python libraries: `socket`, `opencv-python`, `numpy`, `torch`, and `ultralytics`

 ## Features

-- GStreamer support for OpenCV
+- GStreamer integration with OpenCV for high-performance video processing
-- Real-time object detection using YOLO
+- Real-time object detection using the YOLO model
+- Video transmission over LAN using UDP sockets
-- Python-based implementation for easy customization
+- Python-based implementation for ease of use and customization
-- Dockerized environment for easy deployment
+- Dockerized environment for easy deployment across different systems

 ## Installation

-To build OpenCV with GStreamer support, follow the instructions below.
+Follow the steps below to build OpenCV with GStreamer support, set up the YOLO model for object detection, and enable LAN-based video transmission.

-## Step 1: Install dependencies
+### Step 1: Install Dependencies
-First, make sure you have all the necessary dependencies installed on your system:
+First, ensure that all necessary dependencies are installed on your system:

 ```sh
 sudo apt update